 The dentists prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
-They used fluoride varnish for children and adults based on an assessment of the risk of tooth decay.

-The dentists/clinicians where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
-The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.
+The dentists, where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
+The practice had a selection of dental products for sale and provided health promotion information to help patients with their oral health.